Nellie Tayloe Ross: O'Reilly's retirement

 In 1935, O'Reilly reached the mandatory federal retirement age of 70.
 Ross requested that President Roosevelt exempt O'Reilly from mandatory retirement because her knowledge of bureau affairs was so extensive and was badly needed.
 A special order of President Roosevelt gave O'Reilly an extra year in the Mint Service.
 During the extension, Ross hired Frank Leland Howard of the University of Virginia, who had a background in accounting, as O'Reilly's prospective replacement.
 Howard replaced O'Reilly when she retired on October 29, 1938, after two more extensions.

 Legacy

-Ross' tenure saw the Mint in 1944 investigate how several 1933 double eagles, never officially released, had come onto the market.
+Ross's tenure saw the Mint in 1944 investigate how several 1933 double eagles, never officially released, had come onto the market.
 She is known for establishing the Franklin half dollar and starting the making of proof coins for public sale.
 Ross served five full terms until her retirement in 1953 and was succeeded by William H. Brett, whom President Dwight D. Eisenhower nominated in 1954.

 Later years and death

 After her retirement, Ross contributed articles to various women's magazines and traveled extensively.
 She made her last trip to Wyoming in 1972 at the age of 96.
-Five years later, she died in Washington, D.C., at the age of 101; at the time of her death, she was the oldest ex-governor in the United States.
+Five years later, she died in Washington, D.C., at the age of 101.
+At the time of her death, she was the oldest ex-governor in the United States.
 She is interred in the family plot in Lakeview Cemetery in Cheyenne.

+Commemoration

+Mark Gordon, then the governor of Wyoming, proclaimed January 5th 2025 as Nellie Tayloe Ross Day, in recognition of the hundredth anniversary of Ross becoming governor.